Cantabrigian Rowing Club: Club colours

 The blade colours are dark blue and silver; kit: white, trimmed with blue.

 Town bumps

-Cantabs has held both the men's and women's headship in the CRA Bumps since 2017.
-The women's 2nd and 3rd and 4th eights are the highest ranked 2nd, 3rd and 4th eights on the river, and the men's 2nd, 3rd, 4th and 5th eights are similarly the highest ranked.
+Cantabs has held the Women's headship in the CRA Bumps since 2017 and the Men's Headship in 11 years since 2010.
+The other women's crews all hold higher positions than their equivalent crews from other clubs.

-Since 2015, Cantabs has consistently entered the largest number of crews of any club in the CRA Bumps, reflecting the size of the club.
+Since 2015, Cantabs has frequently entered the largest number of crews of any club in the CRA Bumps, reflecting the size of the club.
 In 2018, 16 men's and 11 women's crews took part, comprising 25% of the overall entry, with crews bumping up a 'net' of 35 places in addition to retaining the two Headships.